 In the meantime, Nitesh underwent radiation therapy and oral chemo in Mumbai.
 He took medicines orally in oral chemo, which had severe side effects.
 He used to vomit and it was painful.
 He was unable to sleep.
 He always preferred to live in a dark room.
-He tried to occupy himself in messaging through the phone.
+He tried to occupy himself by messaging through the phone.
 He did not want to talk to anybody.
-Sometimes, I felt awkward, as he did not show any interest in talking to me.
+Sometimes, I felt awkward, as he did not show any interest in talking to me

 He returned to Kolkata in August.
 He was shifted to the Tata Hall, which had a separate toilet.
 A separate kitchen was also arranged for him.
-I visited his room, as I used to go towards the hostel to attend my class and then I would be back in the evening.
+I visited his room, as I used to go to the hostel to attend my class and then I would be back in the evening.
 We got a term break of seven days during the festival of Raksha Bandhan and Nitesh and I went to our respective homes.

 Falling in Love with Nitesh

-He proposed to me in hospital
+He proposed to me in the hospital

 The second phase of treatment & its complexities

 The second phase of Nitesh’s treatment began and I had promised to take care of him, but it wasn’t as easy as I thought it would be.
 I felt nauseous when the nurse cleaned his colostomy bag, but I tried to control it so as not to upset him.
 When Nitesh cleaned the bag in the bathroom, the room would have a bad odor due to the gas, which was upsetting.
 However, I reminded myself of my commitment to him and stayed true to it.
 After a few weeks, Nitesh started attending classes, even though only half of his treatment was completed at that point, and we found it challenging to manage everything.